 We recommend that if you have any doubt, you take preventive measures before hand.
 (Bonine, Dramamine, etc.)

 Can I bring my own drinks and food?

 Glass containers, coolers, strollers, folding chairs and alcohol are not permitted onboard.
 Californian has ice chests if you need refrigeration.
-We have water, soft drinks and light snacks.
-Passengers are allowed to bring a bagged lunch.
+Passengers are allowed to bring a bagged lunch and non-glass beverages.

 What happens in the case of bad weather?

 Wind and weather are not under control and the trip may be rescheduled or cut short should conditions prohibit safe passage.
 If weather conditions are poor on the date of your sail, please call for updates.

 How many guests are on board?

 At max capacity: Californian – 45, San Salvador – 40, PCF-816 Swift Boat – 25, Pilot – 30.

 Can I participate in Sailing the ship?